kartikeykamboj/kartikeykamboj/README.md

   GITHUB: @kartikeykamboj
   INSTAGRAM: @car.tick.aeyy
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: Proficient English Speaker
+- ⚡ Fun fact: Proficient English and German Speaker

 <!---
 kartikeykamboj/kartikeykamboj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.